emiljapelt/scopeland/README.md

 ### Match

-Useful for reasoning about the value of an expression, and evaluating some other expression depending on the result.
-Currently patterns can be any integer, or the wildcard '_'.
+Useful for reasoning about the value, or shape, of an expression, and evaluating some other expression depending on the result.

 Patterns:
 | Pattern | Example | Explaination |